Aftermath: SEVENTEEN ‘Ideal Cut’ in Manila

 While I admit that I got extreme G-Dragon vibes from Woozi as the similarities are so evident even with the way they dominate the stage, I won’t say that he’s the next G-Dragon.
 I’d rather call him the first Woozi.

 4. Hoshi.
 The one mainly responsible for SVT’s sharp choreography.
 The other Ratatoskr in SVT.
 Yes, he’s adorably cute especially when he flashes his eye-disappearing smiles.
 But once he starts dancing, he transforms into a completely different person.
 Dude’s got tons of swag, too.

 5. Seungkwan.
 The other main vocalist.
 DK’s vocals are cleaner but this guy is not called Diva Boo for nothing.
-He nailed his three high notes on Oh My! with so much precision, I just found myself howling in approval.
+He nailed his three high notes on Pretty U with so much precision, I just found myself howling in approval.
 Seungkwan is basically the same as we see him on TV except that he’s cuter in person.